Shunseii/bahar/apps/web/README.md

 # Bahar

-Bahar is an online web app that allows students to build up their own Arabic dictionary.
+This is the front end web application for Bahar.

 ## Getting Started